 You’ll also want to check whether the credit card comes with an introductory APR on purchases and/or balance transfers and whether you’ll get stuck with a penalty APR if you miss a credit card payment.

-The Blue Cash Preferred Card, for example, comes with 12 months of 0 percent intro APR on purchases (then 13.99 percent to 23.99 percent variable APR)—but if you miss a payment, you may earn yourself a penalty APR of 29.24 percent variable.
+The Blue Cash Preferred Card, for example, comes with 12 months of 0 percent intro APR on purchases (then 13.99 percent to 23.99 percent variable APR) while the Chase Sapphire Preferred has no intro APR offer.
+But if you miss a payment with either card, you may earn yourself a penalty APR of 29.99 percent (variable).

 How to qualify for a good credit card APR